 Build a common language and make the methodology and tools work for your organization

-For change management capability to be successful in a global organization, it is important that each region sees change management resources and tools as something meant “for them,” not something that is being handed down from a corporate entity in another hemisphere.
-While having a common language and process for change is essential, it is equally important that the common language and process be communicated in ways that resonate with each region.
+For change management capability to be successful in a global organization, it is important that each region sees change management resources and tools as something meant “for them,” not something that is handed down from a corporate entity in another hemisphere.
+While having a common language and process for change is essential, it is equally important that they communicate the common language and process in ways that resonate with each region.

 The global organizations that are most successful in building enterprise change management take the time to adapt change management training, tools and resources to meet the needs of global locations.
 This could include: